gaehlerm/SoftwareEngineering/README.md

 ### 3rd party libraries

-The lowest level is the programming language and 3rd party libraries.
-You can’t change those unless you replace them.
+The lowest level of abstraction consists of the programming language and 3rd party libraries.
+You can’t change those unless you replace them as a whole.
 Changing code in a 3rd party library may be possible in some cases, but I highly discourage you from doing that.
 Unless you take the library into your own code base and treat it the same way as all your other code.
 Generally, this is an extremely bad idea as it involves a huge amount of work.
 The only reasonable approach is writing the authors of the library and offering help to get your suggestions implemented.
 Therefore 3rd party libraries are on the lowest level of abstraction.
 They do not depend on any of your code.

 ### Infrastructure code